What Makes AccessArt Special?

 Cancellation of Subscription

-In this pathway, for ages 9 to 16, we explore artists who paint natural landscapes.
-Use their work as the basis for conversation in the classroom.
+In this pathway, suitable for ages 9 to 16, we explore painters who are inspired by the natural landscape.
+Use their work as the basis for conversation with pupils.

-Continue your exploration by using the AccessArt resources below to enable your class to create their own paintings of landscapes #InspiredBy artists.
+Continue your exploration by using the AccessArt resources below to enable your pupils to make their own art in response to the landscape around them.

 Inspired By Kurt Jackson